 Suzanne Garza oversees financial and administrative programming for The Cultural Landscape Foundation.
 She comes to TCLF with a background managing non-profit organizations including several professional membership societies and a foundation working to fund national and international development projects.
 In the private sector, she has worked in publishing and advertising, with a range of experience including operations, accounting, and grant management.
 She holds a Bachelor of Science in Foreign Service degree from Georgetown University.

 Amanda Shull currently administers The Cultural Landscape Foundation's silent auction, and Landslide programs and exhibitions.
 She holds a Bachelor's degree in cultural anthropology from Bard College and a Master's degree in landscape architecture from Virginia Tech.
 Prior to working at TCLF she worked in private practice and completed a professional internship in Ireland with the Galway County Council through the US/ICOMOS International Exchange Program.
 While there she participated in a survey of historic demesnes for Ireland's National Inventory of Architectural Heritage.

-Matthew Traucht provides support for What’s Out There, Landslide, Garden Dialogues, and other TCLF programs.
+Matthew Traucht manages the What's Out There program including documentation, advocacy, excursions, university partnerships, and social media outreach.
 After working for a number of years for a non-profit organization documenting wilderness in the Southwest, Matthew received his Bachelor’s degree in cultural anthropology from the University of New Mexico.
 He worked as an archaeologist on prehistoric sites and owned an organic farm near Santa Fe until he joined the Peace Corps and moved to The Gambia, West Africa.
 These experiences helped him discover landscape architecture as a way to combine his interests and he received his Master’s degree in 2013 from the University of Minnesota.
 Through that program, he studied in the Netherlands and Italy and interned with UNESCO where he documented cultural sites in Kiribati.